haxislancelot/Gorillaz-Injector/README.md

 <div align="center">

-  <strong>Gorillaz Injector is a Magisk module Complete and Interactive that seeks a better mobile user experience.
+  <strong>Niko Tweaks is a Magisk module Complete and Interactive that seeks a better mobile user experience.

 </div>